 Trace

 This section focuses on analysis of evidence that is small and not immediately observable to the investigator.
 The goal of analysis is identification of the material through instrumental analysis or through comparison of an unknown sample to a known suspected source.
-This section currently analyzes hair, fibers, and primer gunshot residue.
+This section currently analyzes hair and primer gunshot residue.

 Unknown – the original source is NOT known.
 (Hairs/fibers collected from clothing)